 ¶ Presumably only the cup-marked top portion of the rock was exposed above the soil line at the time of a local iceberg impact, in this IMAGE from Farnhill Moor, UK.

 ¶ The following two images show nodular rock scale on Devonian conglomerate and sandstone on Stony Mountain, north of Fort Indiantown Gap, PA.
-Stony Mountain is covered with boulders, giving the mountain its name, suggesting the possibility of the mountain being ground zero of a large secondary impact that did not create a discrete boulder field.
+Stony Mountain is covered with boulders, giving the mountain its name, suggesting the possibility of the mountain being ground zero of a large secondary impact.

 ¶ The greywacke ‘shoe stone’ from the Susquehanna River, Millersburg, PA exhibits millimeter-scale nodules on one side only (left side and bottom).
-One small area on the sole, circled in red, exhibits apparent human modification, presumably to more closely resemble a human shoe or moccasin.
-If the nodular rock scale is indeed YD impact splatter, then its presence at the surface 12,900 years ago raises the probability that the sole modification was Clovis, perhaps as a child-sized moccasin last, or as a child’s plaything.
+One small area on the sole, circled in red, exhibits apparent human modification, presumably to more closely resemble a human shoe.
+If the nodular rock scale is indeed YD impact splatter, then its presence at the surface 12,800 years ago raises the probability that the sole modification was Clovis, perhaps a child-sized moccasin last, or a child’s toy.

-Magnetic spherules in Pleistocene tusk and bone and in archeological chert:
+Magnetic spherules in Pleistocene tusk and bone and in Clovis chert flakes:

-¶ But the fact that microspherules can not maintain high velocity in their passage through the atmosphere does not preclude their receiving a fortuitous high-velocity kick near ground level from a sonic-boom shock wave of a bolide meteor passing overhead, or from a local secondary impact of a ballistic iceberg.
-The sonic-boom shock wave of a super sonic bolide passing would rapidly accelerate and then decelerate particles small enough to be entrained by the shock wave compression.
-So extraterrestrial microspherules from the Taurid meteor stream freefalling through the atmosphere at a leisurely pace of several km/hr in the immediate vicinity (circa within several meters) of a wooly mammoth might be rapidly accelerated by a powerful sonic boom to speeds approaching that of the Mach 1 shock wave itself, enabling locally-accelerated spherules to penetrate hide, tusk, bone, or even silicates.
+¶ Indeed, microspherules can not maintain high velocity in their passage through the atmosphere, although they might splinter off at the last second from a larger high-velocity bolide.
+Alternatively, a rain of spherules falling at terminal velocity from the Taurid meteor stream might receive a high-velocity kick from the sonic boom of supersonic bolide or its explosion overhead in the upper atmosphere.
+A sonic-boom shock wave would instantly accelerate particles small enough to be entrained by a shock wave compression.
+So extraterrestrial microspherules from the Taurid meteor stream freefalling through the atmosphere in the immediate vicinity of a wooly mammoth could be accelerated to speeds approaching that of the Mach 1 shock wave itself, enabling locally-accelerated spherules to penetrate hide, tusk, bone, or even silicates.

 Firestone, Richard B., Analysis of the Younger Dryas Impact Layer, (2007), Lawrence Berkeley National Laboratory https://escholarship.org/uc/item/03q2r98x